 We've got Answers.
 Ask Phil

-Marian, it is Africa and has many of the usual African health problems; malaria, rabies, dengue fever, rift valley fever and occasional outbreaks of cholera,... read more »almost 5 years ago
+Marian, it is Africa and has many of the usual African health problems; malaria, rabies, dengue fever, rift valley fever and occasional outbreaks of cholera,... read more »over 5 years ago

 Madagascar has a reputation for political instability, and of course petty crime is as much of a problem here as it is anywhere.
-DFAT says you should "recons... read more »almost 6 years ago
+DFAT says you should "recons... read more »about 6 years ago